 If you are looking to spend a family day at Cap Cana Marina, this amazing adventure park is a great place to go!
 Bavaro Adventure Park offers you 110 acres of natural beauty and over 15 fun activities including zip lines, paintball, a bungee trampoline, flight simulators, and many others.
 There’s also an on-site Jurassic Park, with more than 20 animatronic dinosaurs.

 Due to the popularity of the park, it is recommended to reserve and purchase your tickets online in advance (it’s cheaper).
 You can still purchase tickets on-site but it’s a little more expensive and you will be accommodated on a space-available basis.

 5. Sanctuary Cap Cana All-Inclusive Adult Resort

-Located only 10 minutes drive from Cap Cana Marina, this nature theme park offers numerous adventure and cultural activities for the whole family.
-Zipline above the treetops of the lush jungle, explore Iguabonita Cave, an impressive cavern with incredible rock formations, enjoy an underground cave and swim in Hoyo Azul (Blue Hole), or ride in splash hammocks!
+Located only a 10-minute drive from Cap Cana Marina, this nature theme park offers numerous adventure and cultural activities for the whole family.
+Zipline above the treetops of the lush jungle and explore Iguabonita Cave, an impressive cavern with incredible rock formations.
+Enjoy an underground cave and swim in Hoyo Azul (Blue Hole), or ride in splash hammocks!

 7. Bavaro Beach

 Twelve miles of breathtaking sugar-white beach and calm aquamarine waters lined with palm trees await you in undoubtedly one of the most beautiful beaches in Punta Cana!
 On the Bavaro beach (Playa Bavaro), you’ll find numerous beach clubs, bars, restaurants, a wide variety of amenities, and water activities available for rental.
 Located around a 30-minute drive from Cap Cana Marina, Bavaro beach can be reached by taxi, and the cost is approximately 45 USD one way for 4 people.